BrannenGH/BlazorDomConfiguration/README.md

 ﻿[![Build Status](https://dev.azure.com/fariarto/Fario.Extensions.Configuration/_apis/build/status/BrannenGH.BlazorDomConfiguration?branchName=master)](https://dev.azure.com/fariarto/Fario.Extensions.Configuration/_build/latest?definitionId=1&branchName=master)

-> WARNING: Do not store sensitive data like connection strings or keys in the DOM, as any configuration done here is publicly available.
+> WARNING: Do not store sensitive data like connection strings or keys in the Blazor configuration, as any configuration done here is publicly available.

 # Blazor Configuration

-This extension allows creating an [IConfiguration](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.iconfiguration) by either placing `<meta>` tags in the header of the document the Blazor app is called from, or placing a `json` configuration file in the wwwroot folder.
+This extension allows creating an [IConfiguration](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.iconfiguration) by either placing `<meta>` tags in the header of the document the Blazor app is called from, or placing a JSON configuration file in the wwwroot folder.

 ## Approach